 Trademark registration only protects a trademark in the jurisdiction where it is registered.
 This means if you plan to use the trademark in more than one country, it needs to be registered in all the jurisdictions where there is intended use.

-Other countries have their own registration process, which is easily found by searching for the country name and trademark registration.
+Other countries have their registration process, which is easily found by searching for the country name and trademark registration.

 For those who do not want to handle the trademark registration themselves, third-party companies and attorneys do this work for a fee.
 It is very expensive to have a global trademark.

-Perhaps they may also register in Japan and Switzerland if they intend to sell in those countries.
+They may also register in Japan and Switzerland if they intend to sell in those countries.
 Registration in other Asian countries, especially in China, is pointless due to the lack of enforcement of laws regarding intellectual property.

 Trademark protection not only includes the brand name but also the design of the logo.
 Some trademarks are simple logos without words, such as the Nike “tick”.